banderous/getpack/docs/index.md

   <p>All GetPack tasks automatically find and launch the correct version of the Unity Editor for your project if it isn't already open.</p>
 </div>

-### Package installation

-New packages are installed when added to the project manifest.
-GetPack uses Unity's `.unitypackage` format for packaging Assets, so Asset GUIDs and metadata are preserved.

-### Package uninstallation
+### Uninstallation

-GetPack uninstalls a package if it is removed from the project manifest.
+GetPack uninstalls a package if it is removed from the project manifest (and not a transient dependency of another package).

-The uninstallation process removes a package's files from the project **except where those files have been modified**.
+The uninstallation process removes a package's files from the project *except files that have been modified*.

+---

-### Package upgrades
+### Upgrades

-GetPack upgrades a package when you've changed its version number in your project manifest.
+GetPack upgrades a package when its version number in the project manifest has changes since the last `gpSync`.

 The upgrade process allows users to keep local changes if desired, and package authors to rename and move files when publishing new versions.